The Makers’ Film Festival ‘Terms and Conditions’ & ‘Technical Specs’ for Submission of Short Films

 3) DATE OF CREATION:

-All productions entered for the Makers’ Film Festival 2021 must have been made since 1 January 2017.
+All productions entered for the Makers’ Film Festival 2023 must [preferably] have been made since 1 January 2020.

 If your film has narration or spoken language not in English, it will only be accepted if submitted with English subtitles.
 For the purposes of initial submission, you may submit a translation in a separate document, however if your film is selected for the final reels, we will request that you arrange sub-titles.